VertebrateResequencing/wr/jobqueue/testdata/README.md

 visible, then delivers a live heartbeat push and asserts that peak RAM, CPU time, STDOUT, and STDERR are all visible together.

+## Status page snapshot twitch

+`status-page-snapshot-twitch/` contains a browser regression fixture for current-status snapshot twitching in an existing steady-state RepGroup.
+It serves the real status page, injects a fake websocket, sends an explicit loss/resync signal, delays the resulting RepGroup snapshot count, and asserts that the visible `bigmod` row remains at 15,000 dependent jobs while the snapshot is incomplete.
+It also asserts that the status page does not register the old blind 10-second current-status polling timer.
+It is wired into `make browser-test`.

 ## Local dependency and artifact locations

 Browser-test dependencies and artifacts must stay repo-local: